 Dr. William “Edgar” Robertson was born on the 25th of May, 1878 in Milton, Ontario.
 His parents were Dr. David Robertson and the former Jeanette Sophia Morse.
 His father was a physician and a politician.
 Dr. David Robertson was the Mayor of Milton from 1873-1876 and he was an MPP from 1879-1883.
-Dr. William Robertson had 4 older sisters; Mary, Agnes, Clara (who died as an infant in 1874) and Mabel.
-An older brother Edwin Alexander Robertson died in 1871 at the age of 3 1/2 years old of Scarlet Fever.
+Dr. William Robertson was the youngest of 6 children.
+His siblings were; Edwin, Mary, Agnes, Clara (who died as an infant in 1874) and Mabel.
+His brother Edwin Alexander Robertson died in 1871 at the age of 3 1/2 years old of scarlet fever.
 Dr. Robertson attended Jarvis Collegiate Institute in Toronto.
 He graduated from The University of Toronto Faculty of Medicine in 1900.
 Dr. Robertson did some post-graduate work in Edinburgh and London, England, following his graduation from The University of Toronto.

-Dr. Robertson’s name appears on birth and death records in Wheatley and Romney Township (Kent County) between 1902 and 1906.
+Dr. Robertson’s name appears on birth and death records in Wheatley and Romney Township (Chatham-Kent) between 1902 and 1906.
 It is unknown if he resided in Romney Twp or in Essex County.

 Dr. Robertson married Minnie May Vashti Smith on the 29th of May, 1906 in York Co.
 She was born on the 27th of March, 1873 in Perth County, the daughter of Rev. Nathaniel Smith and the former Anne Drake.
 Her father was a Weslyan Minister.
 She was the eldest of 4 children and her siblings were; Chelta, Myrtle and Reginald.
 Mrs. Robertson was raised in Niagara Falls.